Nanchang Project’s National Reunion Database Program is back!!! We are accepting new Form submissions again.

 Step 3: Collect and ship your sample.

 • After you receive your blood collection card and complete the sample collection process, you will ship the sample to the provided address using a trackable shipping method (recommended).
 Anticipated costs for an individual to mail their sample to China is approximately $20-30 USD, though actual costs will vary on your location and chosen shipping company.
 Detailed instructions will be provided to you via your assigned Nanchang Project volunteer.
+IT IS IMPORTANT THAT YOU FOLLOW OUR MAILING INSTRUCTIONS EXACTLY AS DESCRIBED OR YOUR PACKAGE MAY FAIL TO DELIVER.
 Please update your volunteer with the tracking information once it’s sent.

 Step 4: DNA is received and added to the database.